disclose/docs/docs/_docs/finders.md

 # How disclose.io can help

-- Search for program contact details in the diodb open-source vulnearbility disclosure directory...
-There's a web-based search coming soon!
+- [Search for program contact details](https://disclose.io/programs) in the diodb open-source vulnerability disclosure directory.
-- Check the organizations Disclose.io Status for a quick view of how receptive they are to vulnearbility reports and security research.
+- Check the organizations Disclose.io Status for a quick view of how receptive they are to vulnerability reports and security research.
 -  Take advantage of disclose.io tools like the diosts security.txt scanner in your workflow to build automation around security research and reporting.